sigmdel/domoticz_button/README.md

   to the task without problems.

   2. An SSD1306 128x64 OLED display.
-Perhaps a smaller or a bigger screen could be used, but the messages shown on the display have been carefully crafted for a 3 line by approximately 14 character display, so using a smaller or bigger screen would require careful rewriting of the messages and adjustment of the display font.
+Perhaps a smaller or a bigger screen could be used, but the messages shown on the display have been carefully crafted for a 3 line by approximately 14 character display.
+Using a screen with different dimensions would require careful rewriting of the messages and adjustment of the display font.

   3. A rotary encoder and a push-button switch.
 These could be separate, but a KY040 rotary encoder with integrated push-button switch and pullup resistors on the data and clock signals was used.